 To collect high-quality QCM-D data, it is important to pay careful attention to the entire process of measurement preparation, setup, and execution.

 To learn more about the best practice procedures, I interviewed my colleague, Jennie Ringberg, Technical product manager for QSense.
 Jennie described the five steps of QCM-D measurement preparation and execution.
-In this post I share what I learned about step 4 – Running the experiment.
+In this post I share what I learned about step 5 – After measurement.

 QCM-D Measurement setup and execution in five steps